Survivalism (song): Music video

 The time code in the monitor sometimes changes the last digit for a letter.
 This eventually spells out "THE_TURNEDTO_".
 In addition, several Bible verses that reference water and blood are shown throughout the video.
 "Isaiah 15:9" on the graffiti wall, "John 19:34" on the picture of Jesus behind the couple, and "II Kings 3:22" and "Exodus 7:21" in the board behind the man with the laptop.
 This led to the discovery of the Year Zero website, which was a collage of a hand picking a man up out of the wreckage of a crumbling bridge, claimed to be drawn by a prison inmate.
 There are various biblical quotations surrounding the drawing, and capital letters (un-capitalized letters in the second paragraph) align to form the word "francesca" once in the first paragraph, and twice in the second.

 Francesca has two documented meanings; 'free', and 'from Franconia' or 'from France'.

-The music video is available for download (both the lo-res and hi-res version) at the album's website.

-At the end of 2007, Rolling Stone readers voted the video as the best music video of year.
+At the end of 2007, Rolling Stone readers voted the video the best music video of the year.